apache/mesos/docs/app-framework-development-guide.md

 virtual void frameworkMessage(ExecutorDriver* driver, const std::string& data);

 /*
- * Invoked when the executor should terminate all of it's currently
+ * Invoked when the executor should terminate all of its currently
  * running tasks.
 Note that after a Mesos has determined that an
  * executor has terminated any tasks that the executor did not send
  * terminal status updates for (e.g., TASK_KILLED, TASK_FINISHED,